nim-lang/Nim/doc/manual.md

   ```

 For procedures, $1 is the return type of the procedure, $2 is the name of
-the procedure, and $3 is the parameter list.
+the procedure, $3 is the parameter list, and each appearance of $# represents
+$1/$2/$3 respectively according to its position.

 The following nim code: